As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tritium, on the other hand, is comparatively very radioactive and is therefore extremely rare.
 Technetium-99 is a man-made material used in medicine, with a half-life of 6 hours.
 This is a dangerous mineral, far more dangerous than naturally occurring radioactive substances.

 TIP: Are you interested in finding radioactive rocks?
 First of all, you need to be careful and use tools like Geiger Counter that can help you to find radiation.
-Find out more about rockhounding with Geiger Counter in the article below:
+Find out more in the article below:

 What are Radioactive Decay Rates in Minerals Affected By?